xmos/sw_usb_audio/doc/rst/app_216_mc.rst

 build options.
 These are described in :ref:`sec_custom_defines_api`.

 The design has only been fully validated against the build options as set in the application as distributed in the Makefile.
-See :ref:`usb_audio_sec_valbuild` for details and general information binary naming scheme.
+See :ref:`usb_audio_sec_valbuild` for details and general information on build configuation naming scheme.

 These fully validated build configurations are enumerated in the supplied Makefile